xxwilliam/assignment-1/README.md

 ring his work and ask to speak to the manager.
 After she did all that she found out I was right and had caught him out on his lies.
 She never went to the USA.

-I choose RMIT as it is very flexiable, online, easy to use and the tutors are a very good help and have a great knowledge of IT.
-I expect to learn a lot from my studies to help me further my studies so I can reach my goal and study Cyber security.

 MY IDEAL JOB